-The classic analysis of Knuth [Knu] gives a tight bound for the insertion time for a hash table with linear probing in terms of the 'load' of the table (the number of items divided by the size of the table), under the assumption of using an idealized, truly random hash function.
-Resolving a longstanding open problem, Pagh, Pagh, and Ruzic [PPR] showed that with pairwise independence it is not possible to bound the insertion time in terms of the load alone (for worst-case data), but achieve such a bound for 5-wise independent hashing.
+The classic analysis of Knuth [Knu] gives a tight bound for the insertion time in a hash table with linear probing in terms of the 'load' of the table (the number of items divided by the size of the table), under the assumption that an idealized, truly random hash function is used.
+Resolving a longstanding open problem, Pagh, Pagh, and Ruzic [PPR] recently showed that while pairwise independence does not suffice to bound the insertion time in terms of the load alone (for worst-case data), such a bound is possible with 5-wise independent hashing.
 However, their bound for 5-wise independent hash functions is polynomially larger than the bound for ideal hashing.
-We show that 2-universal hashing actually achieves the same performance as ideal hashing asymptotically, provided that the data comes from a block source with roughly $4 \log M$ bits of (Renyi) entropy per item, where Mis the size of the hash table.
-For 4-wise independent hashing, we only need roughly $3 \log M$ bits of entropy per item.
+We show that 2-universal hashing actually achieves the same asymptotic performance as ideal hashing, provided that the data comes from a block source with roughly $4 \log M$ bits of (Renyi) entropy per item, where M is the size of the hash table.
+For 4-wise independent hashing, we only need roughly $2.5 \log M$ bits of entropy per item.

 With the balanced allocation paradigm [ABKU], it is known that when T items are hashed to T buckets, with each item being sequentially placed in the least loaded of d choices (e.g. d = 2), the maximum load is $\log \log T / \log d + O(1)$ with high probability.
-We show the same results holds when the hash function is chosen from a 2-universal hash family, provided the data items come from a block source with roughly $(d + 2) \log T$ bits of entropy per data item.
-For 4-wise independence, the entropy requirement is reduced to roughly $(d + 1) \log T$ .
+We show that the same result holds when the hash function is chosen from a 2-universal hash family, provided the data items come from a block source with roughly $(d + 2) \log T$ bits of entropy per data item.
+For 4-wise independence, the entropy requirement is reduced to roughly $(d + 1) \log T$.

 Bloom filters [Blo] are data structures for approximately storing sets in which membership tests can result in false positives with some bounded probability.
 We begin by showing that there is a constant gap in the false positive probability for worst-case data when O(1)-wise independent hash functions are used instead of truly random hash functions.
-On the other hand, we show if the data comes from a block source with roughly $4 \log M$ bits of (Renyi) entropy per item, where M is the size of the hash table, then the false positive probability with 2-universal hashing asymptotically matches that of ideal hashing.
+On the other hand, we show that if the data comes from a block source with roughly $4 \log M$ bits of (Renyi) entropy per item, where M is the size of the hash table, then the false positive probability with 2-universal hashing asymptotically matches that of ideal hashing.
 For 4-wise independent hashing, we only need roughly $3 \log M$ bits of entropy per item.